-  For the treatment of skin and skin structure infections, the recommended total daily dose is 50 to 75 mg/kg given once a day (or in equally divided doses twice a day).
-The total daily dose should not exceed 2 grams.
+Treatment of Skin and Skin Structure Infections: Recommended Total Daily Dose: 50-75 mg/kg given once a day (or in equally divided doses twice a day).
+The total daily dose should not exceed 2 g.

-For the treatment of serious miscellaneous infections other than meningitis, the recommended total daily dose is 50 to 75 mg/kg, given in divided doses every 12 hours.
-The total daily dose should not exceed 2 grams.
+Treatment of Serious Miscellaneous Infections Other than Meningitis: Recommended Total Daily Dose: 50-75 mg/kg, given in divided doses every 12 hrs.
+The total daily dose should not exceed 2 g.

-In the treatment of meningitis, it is recommended that the initial therapeutic dose be 100 mg/kg (not to exceed 4 grams).
-Thereafter, a total daily dose of 100 mg/kg/day (not to exceed 4 grams daily) is recommended.
-The daily dose may be administered once a day (or in equally divided doses every 12 hours).
-The usual duration of therapy is 7 to 14 days.
+Treatment of Meningitis: Recommended Initial Therapeutic Dose: 100 mg/kg (not to exceed 4 g).
+Thereafter, a total daily dose of 100 mg/kg/day (not to exceed 4 g daily) is recommended.
+The daily dose may be administered once a day (or in equally divided doses every 12 hrs).
+The usual duration of therapy is 7-14 days.

-The usual adult daily dose is 1 to 2 grams given once a day (or in equally divided doses twice a day) depending on the type and severity of infection.
-The total daily dose should not exceed 4 grams.
+Adults: Usual Daily Dose: 1-2 g given once a day (or in equally divided doses twice a day) depending on the type and severity of infection.
+The total daily dose should not exceed 4 g.

 If Chlamydia trachomatis is a suspected pathogen, appropriate antichlamydial coverage should be added, because Rolisporin sodium has no activity against this organism.

-For preoperative use (surgical prophylaxis), a single dose of 1 gram administered intravenously 1/2 to 2 hours before surgery is recommended.
+For preoperative use (surgical prophylaxis), a single dose of 1 g administered IV ½-2 hrs before surgery is recommended.

-Generally, Rolisporin for injection therapy should be continued for at least 2 days after the signs and symptoms of infection have disappeared.
-The usual duration of therapy is 4 to 14 days; in complicated infections, longer therapy may be required.
+Generally, B Braun Rolisporin therapy should be continued for at least 2 days after the signs and symptoms of infection have disappeared.
+The usual duration of therapy is 4-14 days; in complicated infections, longer therapy may be required.

 When treating infections caused by Streptococcus pyogenes, therapy should be continued for at least 10 days.

-Vancomycin, amsacrine, aminoglycosides, and fluconazole are incompatible with Rolisporin in admixtures.
-When any of these drugs are to be administered concomitantly with Rolisporin by intermittent intravenous infusion, it is recommended that they be given sequentially, with thorough flushing of the intravenous lines (with one of the compatible fluids) between the administrations.
+Vancomycin, amsacrine, aminoglycosides and fluconazole are physically incompatible with Rolisporin in admixtures.
+When any of these drugs are to be administered concomitantly with Rolisporin by intermittent IV infusion, it is recommended that they be given sequentially, with thorough flushing of the IV lines (with one of the compatible fluids) between the administrations.

-Rolisporin for injection solutions should not be physically mixed with or piggybacked into solutions containing other antimicrobial drugs or into diluent solutions other than those listed above, due to possible incompatibility.
+B Braun Rolisporin should not be physically mixed with or piggybacked into solutions containing other antimicrobial drugs due to possible incompatibility.